 This move to create new readings of multiple histories of music in Canada will result in an expandable, searchable, and accessible database of digitized sources, curated according to themes and networks of relations and disjunctures rather than through a chronological organization that ultimately will reshape cultural histories in Canada by acknowledging multiple influences and practices in order to advance our ways of knowing and understanding culture in a Canadian context.

-Principal Investigator: Mary I. Ingraham, Professor of Musicology and Director, Sound Studies Initiative, Department of Music
+Principal Investigator: Mary I. Ingraham, Professor of Musicology and Director, Sound Studies Institute

-Jamie Meyers-Riczu, Research Assistant, Doctoral Student in Musicology, Department of Music
+Jamie Meyers-Riczu, Research Assistant, Doctoral Student in Musicology

 Kamal Ranaweera, Team Lead, Arts Resource Centre